 Some men do have problems passing urine as they get older but if you feel the need to go for a pee more frequently, maybe a couple of times during the night, or experience discomfort, it's best to check it out.

 There's a chance it could be a symptom of prostate cancer, but as specialist nurse at Prostate Cancer UK, Meg Burgess says: "The thing with early prostate cancer is that there aren't always any symptoms."

 Even so she says: "If you experience pain, or you find it difficult to start to pass water or have a weak or slow flow, you may have a problem with your prostate.
 In most cases it's likely to be what's called a benign enlargement or an infection but in some cases it could be prostate cancer."

-Prostate cancer is the most common cancer is men, affecting forty thousand a year in the UK.
+Prostate cancer is the most common cancer is men, affecting over 47,000 a year in the UK.